polyfacet/aras-tests/README.md

 ## Aras General Integration XUnit Tests

 The integration tests are using [XUnit](https://xunit.net) as the testing framework.
+There are several reasons for that:

+- Well documented
+- It is popular
+- It is created by the creator of NUnit, as an successor of that.
+- It runs test in parallel by default, which makes the tests run faster.
+Which is of high importance

 Some functionality has been added to simplify writing tests and make them more maintainable.
 Innovator.Client a 3rd party [innovator client](https://github.com/erdomke/Innovator.Client) - which replicates the IOM api is used.
 It has some benefits over the IOM(s) provided from Aras.

 - You don't need the SDK IOM for as specific Aras version